 The goal of this paper is to encourage an ongoing discussion about providing the users of all information systems with dynamic hypermedia functionality.
-We began this discussion in [7, 8] by proposing a solution-a. hypermedia engine that builders can integrate with their systems.
+We began this discussion in [7,8] by proposing a solution - a hypermedia engine that builders can integrate with their systems.
 From this we derived a starting set of minimal requirements for hypermedia integration, which we believe apply to all integration efforts, not just our own.
-This paper extends the architecture we originally introduced in [7, 8].
+This paper extends the architecture we originally introduced in [7,8].
 Here we deepen our description of the hypermedia engine's internal structure, develop an alternate architecture for information systems not abandoning their interfaces and expand our set of minimal requirements for hypermedia integration.

-In §2 we briefly review the concepts of hypermedia and our enhancement, generalized hypermedia.
+In section 2 we briefly review the concepts of hypermedia and our enhancement, generalized hypermedia.
 Generalized hypermedia is at the heart of our hypermedia engine's architecture.
 We also examine the potential role of hypermedia in decision support.
-In §3 we introduce two versions of our engine's architecture and describe its internal structure.
+In section 3 we introduce two versions of our engine's architecture and describe its internal structure.
 We illustrate its operation with a detailed example.
-In §4 we discuss the minimal requirements for hypermedia integration-the commitment information system builders have to make to use our architecture.
-We conclude in §5 by briefly comparing our work with other current approaches.
+In section 4 we discuss the minimal requirements for hypermedia integration - the commitment information system builders have to make to use our architecture.
+We conclude in section 5 by briefly comparing our work with other current approaches.

-2. Hypermedia and Generalized Hypermedia
+2. Hypermedia and generalized hypermedia

-Hypertext [3, 14, 40, 44, 45, 54] is the concept of specifying relationships among pieces of information and providing computer-mediated navigation among them.
+Hypertext [3,15,49,53,54,67] is the concept of specifying relationships among pieces of information and providing computer-mediated navigation among them.
 For example, we can automatically link a document with a stage in a decision analysis, a keyword with its definition and a calculation with its explanation.
 Hypermedia expands this concept to include media other than text.
 We refer to the information at either end of the link as nodes, and to the entire node and link structure as a hypermedia network.
 We signal the existence of a link from a node by highlighting a portion of the node's display contents, which we call a link marker.
 When a user selects a link marker the system traverses this link and displays an appropriate representation of the destination node.
-Figure 1 shows a hypermedia-oriented interactive document similar to those our Max prototype produces.
-[10, 31] This document node represents a report generated by a decision support system (DSS) and passed on to our hypermedia engine for display.
+Fig. 1 shows a hypermedia-oriented interactive document similar to those our Max prototype produces [11,38].
+This document node represents a report generated by a decision support system (DSS) and passed on to our hypermedia engine for display.
 The underlined and boldfaced text strings are link markers, each associated with one or more links.
-In Figure 1 the user has selected the marker "\$60.00" representing the result of a DSS calculation.
+In Fig. 1 the user has selected the marker "\$60.00" representing the result of a DSS calculation.
 The hypermedia engine inferred three links associated with this marker's underlying calculation: to a node representing an expert system explanation, to a node representing its dynamic recomputation and to a node containing user comments about it.
 The two remaining links represent hypermedia engine commands for annotating elements of the DSS.
 The user navigates through the DSS thus, by selecting some item of interest and traversing a link representing an appropriate DSS (or hypermedia engine) command.
+The hypermedia engine would support other types of information systems in a similar fashion.